ahtshamzafar1/ML-and-DL-for-Diabetes-Datasets/README.md

-# Time Series Data Analysis
+# ML and DL for Diabetes Datasets

 # Interactable plots
 The python notebook demonstrates a better visualization technique for on-the-go interation with the data, as compared to fixed non-moveable plots.